 Parents Perception Regarding Immunization of Two Years Old Children: An Analysis of EPI Communication Campaign in Pakistan

 This research study aimed to explore the parents' perceptions and knowledge with reference to child immunization under the expanded program of immunization.
 A sample of 200 couples was taken from different provinces of Pakistan, including Punjab, Sindh, Baluchistan and KPK, by utilizing the convenient sampling technique.
-The findings of the study indicated that the young couples had more knowledge ...Read More - Download PDF
+The findings of the study indicated that the young couples had more knowledge about the covered diseases, schedule of immunization and expanded the program of immunization.
+Mothers were having good knowledge of EPI, and their mean knowledge was greater than their counterparts.
+Similarly, employed and urbanized couples had also significant knowledge about the expanded program of immunization and its covered diseases.
+Television, radio and the internet were the leading and e ...Read More - Download PDF - View Fulltext

 1-Malik Adnan Assistant Professor, Department of Media Studies, The Islamia University of Bahawalpur, Bahawalpur, Punjab, Pakistan.2-Irem Sultana Assistant Professor, Department of Mass Communication, Government College University, Faisalabad, Punjab, Pakistan.3-Ifra Iftikhar Associate Professor, Department of Mass Communication, Lahore Garrison University, Lahore, Punjab, Pakistan.